Date and Time:

 MISSION Monarch: Project Milkweed Description

 Mission Monarch will allow guests to learn about the life cycle and issues of the monarch butterfly.
-Our current Butterfly House will receive a new addition called Migration Station that will feature hundreds of monarch butterflies, live butterfly cam, various species of milkweed, activities and presentations all summer long.
+Our current Butterfly House received a new addition called Migration Station that will feature hundreds of monarch butterflies, various species of milkweed, activities and presentations all summer long.
 We will provide easy ways that our guests can help monarchs in their yards and patios.
+Click here for more information.

 Monarch Migration Flyway

 Families will enjoy “migrating” through the Monarch Flyway, a 600ft. trail that connects the WOW Children’s Garden and the Butterfly House while learning the story of the monarch butterfly.
-This is a series of tunnels, each creatively designed by local artists, to look like butterflies and caterpillars and other images that tell the story of the monarch.
+Click here for a printable scavenger hunt sheet.

 Kids of all ages will enjoy navigating through the butterfly maze.